ideonate/jupyter-innotater/README.md

 Extra optional parameters:

-`classes` - an array of two string values containing text to display in place of 'False' and 'True'.
+`classes` - an array of string values containing text to display in place of the numerical class indices.

-### BinaryClassificationDataWrapper
+#### BinaryClassificationDataWrapper

 data is expected to be an array of True/False values.